 Professor Raymond J FRIEL joined the School of Law at University of Limerick in 1989.
 Since then, he was Head of School for nine years and University Advocate for four years.
 He has held visiting Professorships at Boston College Law School, Western University Law School in Canada, the University of New Hampshire Law School and the University of Kansas Law School.
 His areas of specialisation are contract and commercial law and he has authored leading treatises on contract, tax and business law.
 He has published extensively both nationally and internationally in prestigious law reviews, including the International and Comparative Law Quarterly, Fordham Journal of International Law, Common Law World Review, Arbitration, North Carolina Journal of International Law and Commercial Regulation, Journal of Legal Education, Washburn Law Review and University of Kansas Law Review, to name a few.
 Currently he is Director of the International Commercial and Economic Law Research Group and is an examiner for the Law Society of Ireland entrance examination.
 He has also been appointed to several Universities as an external examiner and has been invited as an expert referee for a number of journals.

-Dr Barry Sheehan is a college teacher in risk management, insurance and finance in the Kemmy Business School at the University of Limerick.
-He is a researcher and InsurTech innovator with actuarial and analytics experience gained through positions at Allianz Ireland, RSA, and Hannover Re.
+Dr Barry Sheehan is a lecturer in risk and finance in the Kemmy Business School at the University of Limerick.
+He holds the course directorship role for a cluster of award-winning inter-disciplinary programmes, including the MSc in Machine Learning for Finance, the MSc. in Computational Finance, and the HCI awarded Grad.
+Dip. in Artificial Intelligence in Finance.
+In his research, Dr. Sheehan investigates novel risk metrication and machine learning methodologies in the context of insurance and finance, attentive to a changing private and public emerging risk environment.
+He is a researcher with significant insurance industry and academic experience.
 With a professional background in actuarial science, his research uses machine-learning techniques to estimate the changing risk profile produced by emerging technologies.
-He is contributing member of Emerging Risk Group (ERG) at the University of Limerick which has a long established expertise in insurance and risk management and has a continued success within large research consortia including a number of EU H2020 and FP7 research projects.
+He is a senior member of Emerging Risk Group (ERG) at the University of Limerick which has long-established expertise in insurance and risk management and has a continued success within large research consortia including a number of SFI, FP7, and EU H2020 research projects.
+In particular, he contributed to the successful completion of three Horizon 2020 EU funded projects including PROTECT, Vision Inspired Driver Assistance Systems (VI-DAS) and Cloud Large Scale Video Analysis (Cloud-LSVA).
+These consortia are predominately driven by technical objectives and our role is one of assessing the legal, ethical, and actuarial impact of the state-of-the-art innovations.

 Darren Shannon is a PhD researcher working under the tutelage of Dr. Finbarr Murphy at the Kemmy Business School, University of Limerick, as part of the Emerging Risk Group (ERG).
 He is directly involved with the EU-funded VIDAS and Cloud-LSVA research projects, which both seek to map out the impact of the ascending autonomous vehicle industry.
 Darren’s research focus is centred on the econometrics of road traffic accidents, as well as studying the effects that emerging advancements in self-driving technology will have on the motor insurance industry.
 He is a frequent collaborator with the Institute of Insurance at the Technical University of Cologne (TH Köln) and Honda Research Institute Europe (HRI-EU), as part of an effort to develop upon these topics.